 - Listen with empathy and validate your child’s feelings

 - Help your child learn to label their emotions with words

 - Set limits when you are helping your child to solve problems or deal with upsetting situations appropriately

-Effects of Emotion Coaching: Your child’s mastery of understanding and regulating their emotions will help them to succeed in life in a myriad of different ways – they will be more self-confident, perform better in social and academic situations, and even become physically healthier.
+Your child’s mastery of understanding and regulating their emotions will help them to succeed in life in a myriad of different ways.
+They will be more self-confident, perform better in social and academic situations, and even become physically healthier.

-This weekend, when your child expresses negative emotions about something, or misbehaves in some manner, try to figure out the underlying cause of their feelings.
+When your child expresses challenging emotions or misbehaves in some manner, try to figure out the underlying cause of their feelings.
 Put the steps of Emotion Coaching to work in your relationship with your child.
-Try the following exercises in the next few days, and discover the benefits of these strategies!
+Try the following exercises in the next few days, and discover the benefits of these strategies.

 - Show your child respect and understanding in moments when they feel misunderstood, upset, or frustrated.
 Talk through their feelings with them and try to understand their source.